Category Archives: France

 Bordeaux: Chateau Smith Haut Lafitte - Day One

-Bordeaux: Chateau Smith Haut Lafitte - Day OneOur epic tour began at our doorstep at Château Smith Haut Lafitte, one of the top properties in Pessac Leognan.
-We visited their on-site cooperage followed by a tasting at the home of the gracious Cathiards, and then got a peek inside their private underground cellar, with its’ hidden James-Bond style entrance.
+Bordeaux: Chateau Smith Haut Lafitte - Day OneOur tour began at our doorstep at Château Smith Haut Lafitte, one of the top properties in Pessac Leognan.
+We visited their on-site cooperage followed by a tasting at the home of the gracious Cathiards and a look inside their private underground cellar, with its hidden James-Bond style entrance – a secret door in the floor which opens by remote.
 We finished the day at the property’s restaurant with a 4-course wine paired dinner.

 Château Pichon Lalande, PauillacChâteau Pichon Lalande, PauillacOnward to Château Pichon Lalande to the commune of Pauillac, where we watched the wines being racked in barrels as they matured in their first year chai (cellar).
 We then enjoyed an exquisite lunch with the head of the property, Gildas d’Ollone.
 Over lunch Gildas shared his stories of the Bordeaux wine trade, including his visits from Robert Parker, and his endearing tales of his aunt, Madame May-Eliane de Lencquesaing, who through an iron fist transformed the property to the super second growth that it is today.